arifgorkemozer/3dgeometricshapes/README.md

                     <height>
                     <last_vertex_id_in_3d_space>

 - "Start x, y, z" values are the first vertex of the box (rectangular parallelpiped).
+According to visuals provided, vertex with number 1.
 - "Length" states distance between to edges of rectangle in X coordinates.
 - "Width" states distance between to edges of rectangle in Z coordinates.
 - "Height" states distance between to edges of rectangle in Y coordinates.